bsmith89/compbio-template/README.md

     standards.

 Scripts should take any data which only needs to be used once from STDIN.
-If this can be accomplished in multiple ways scripts should take the largest files (usually a sequence file) from STDIN and smaller metadata files as positional arguments.
+If this can be accomplished in multiple ways, one rule of thumb is for  scripts to take the largest files (usually a sequence file) from STDIN and smaller metadata files as positional arguments.
 This is designed to make streaming pipelines an easy transition.

 Scripts should be designed for portability.

- -  Required: Scripts accept all input data externally.
+ -  Good: Scripts accept all input data externally.
     Data files are _not_ hard coded into the script.
- -  Good: Variable parameters of the analysis are accepted as positional arguments, and options.
+ -  Great: Variable parameters of the analysis are accepted as positional arguments, and options.
     Logical defaults are acceptable.
     Parameters are _not_ hard-coded into the scripts.
- -  Great: Scripts are constructed in a modular design. e.g. Python scripts divide logical chunks into "public" functions so that those parts can be imported by other scripts.
+ -  Greatest: Scripts are constructed in a modular design. e.g. Python scripts divide logical chunks into "public" functions so that those parts can be imported by other scripts.